-1. The Reasonableness of the Number of Hours Billed by the Plaintiff's Counsel
+The Reasonableness of the Number of Hours Billed by the Plaintiff's Counsel a.
+Itemizing Each Attorney's Respective Tasks

-The plaintiff has submitted to the court an invoice for \$11,448.25 that outlines her attorney's fees and costs.
-Pl.'s Mot., Ex.
-A, Invoice of Billable Hours.
-The defendants allege that the plaintiff's fee petition is unacceptably vague because it does not identify the individual attorney who performed each respective task.
+The plaintiff has submitted to the court an invoice for \$6,003.55 that outlines her attorney's fees and costs.
+Pl's Mot., Ex.
+A. The defendants allege that the plaintiff's fee petition is unacceptably vague because in its itemization of her attorneys' tasks, it fails to identify by name the individual attorney who performed each respective task.
 Defs.'
-Opp'n at 6-7.
-The defendants assert that by neglecting to delineate the work that each attorney performed, the plaintiff has failed to adhere to the DCPS Guidelines for the Payment of Attorney Fees in IDEA Matters ("DCPS Guidelines"), which provide specific instructions as to how to submit a fee petition.
+Opp'n at 6.
+By doing so, the defendants argue, the plaintiff has failed to adhere to the DCPS Guidelines for the Payment of Attorney Fees in IDEA Matters ("DCPS Guidelines"), which provide specific instructions as to how to submit a fee petition.
 Id. at 7.
-As a result, the defendants argue, the court lacks "sufficient information to determine whether the claimed rates are appropriate for the work that was performed."
-Id. at 6.

-The plaintiff counters that she complied with the DCPS Guidelines by including a "user summary" at the end of her invoice.
+The plaintiff counters that she did comply with the DCPS Guidelines by including a "user summary" at the end of her invoice.
 Pl.'s Reply at 3.
-She notes that the summary lists the names of all staff members who worked on the case, the total number of hours that each expended on the case, each staff member's respective hourly rate and the total dollar amount that each billed.
+The summary lists the names of all staff members who worked on the case, the total number of hours that each expended on the case, each staff member's respective hourly rate, and the total dollar amount that each billed.
 Id.
 The plaintiff further contends that the DCPS Guidelines do not require identification of each individual attorney who performed specific legal activities, and that the defendants have offered no legal authority to establish this purported requirement.
 Id. at 7.